 Node attestor plugins which, together with agent node attestors, verify the identity of the node the agent is running on.
 See the section Node Attestation for more information.

 Node resolver plugins which expand the set of selectors the server can use to identify the node by verifying additional properties about the node.
 See the section Node Resolution for more information.

 Datastore plugins, which the server uses to store, query, and update various pieces of information, such as registration entries, which nodes have attested, what the selectors for those nodes are.
-There is one built-in datastore plugin which can use a SQLite 3 or PostgresSQL database to store the necessary data.
+There is one built-in datastore plugin which can use a MySQL, SQLite 3, or PostgresSQL database to store the necessary data.
 By default it uses SQLite 3.

 Key manager plugins, which control how the server stores private keys used to sign X.509-SVIDs and JWT-SVIDs.

 Upstream authority plugins.
 By default the SPIRE Server acts as its own certificate authority.
 However, you can use an upstream authority plugin to use a different CA from a different PKI system.

 You customize the server’s behavior by configuring plugins and various other configuration variables.
 See the SPIRE Server Configuration Reference for details.